-Fraud Defense Lawyer in Fort Worth, Texas
+Fraud Charges Defense Lawyer in Fort Worth, Texas

-The term fraud can broadly apply to a number of acts.
+Fraud charges can broadly apply to a number of acts.
 Several criminal offenses relating to forgery, credit, and other deceptive practices are listed under the fraud section in Title 7, Chapter 32 of the Texas Penal Code.
 The possible penalties for alleged fraud depend on the amount or value of the goods or services that were stolen, but convictions can potentially result in several years in prison and thousands of dollars in fines.

 Experienced Fort Worth Fraud Defense Lawyer